 You might like also: WHAT YOU NEED TO KNOW BEFORE VISITING SWITZERLAND

 As the airport I flew into was Basel, it made sense to spend my first day in Switzerland exploring the city (Basel and Zurich are the cheapest airports to fly into in the North of Switzerland).
-If you do fly into the airport, just make sure that you exit the airport into the right country!
+If you do fly into the airport, just make sure that you exit the airport in the right country!

 Bleary-eyed from the plane and a 4 am wake-up, any exit at the airport looked good enough to me!
 When I couldn’t spot my friend and was confused as to why all of the signs were in French, I enquired where we were to a local; “We’re in France, duh”.
-The eye roll said it all…
+The eye-roll said it all…

 A population numbering just under 200,000 residents makes Basel the third largest city in Switzerland.
-Bordering on multiple countries, the charming city of Basel receives plenty of cultural influence from its surrounding neighbours; Germany and France.
+Bordering on multiple countries, the charming city of Basel receives plenty of cultural influence from its surrounding neighbors; Germany and France.
 The result is a lovely mix of cultures and a Swiss-German dialect.
-Think: museums, quirky architecture and some pretty amazing food!
+Think museums, quirky architecture and some pretty amazing food!
 After all, Switzerland is home to some of the best cheese and chocolate in the world…

 Particular highlights of Basel include the Rathaus (town hall), the infamous Münster (cathedral- the majority of Switzerland is protestant as a result of multiple reformations in the middle ages) with its twin spires and Läckerli.
-A special type of gingerbread, the hard biscuit traditionally contains honey, candied fruits and almonds- you had me at honey…
+A special type of gingerbread, the hard biscuit traditionally contains honey, candied fruits, and almonds- you had me at honey…

 Surrounding a lake and located at the foot of snow-capped mountains, a visit to the quaint town of Lucerne (in German, Luzern) is always a good idea!
 Highlights of Lucerne include the view from the luxury Art-Deco Hotel Montana, a trip up Pilatus, the massive mountain that dominates the surrounding landscape, the museum of transport and a Lion Monument carved out of the rock.